Professor of the Practice & Director of External Affairs, Graduate Programs in Sustainability

 Max Messinger is the founder and president of Linn Aerospace, a full-service provider of unmanned aircraft, imaging systems, flight services, training, and more.
 With a background in forest ecology, Max started Linn Aerospace to provide tailored solutions to meet the needs of those in the remote sensing, conservation, forestry, agriculture, and surveying fields.
 With years of experience in the design, development, and deployment of various types of unmanned aircraft in a variety of environments, I work to provide clients with solutions which are effective, reliable, and affordable.

-Program Assistant, Sustainability Graduate ProgramsShow Bio »
+Assistant Director, Sustainability Graduate ProgramsShow Bio »